browncoin-project/Browncoin/README.md

 ## Join our discord for tutorials and more: https://discord.gg/UF9yQXW

 ## Credits
-- Satoshi Nakamoto for starting the financial revolution using Bitcoin
+- Satoshi Nakamoto for starting the financial revolution by creating Bitcoin
 - The Bitcoin Core developers and The Litecoin Core developers for making Browncoin possible.
 - Twitter, Inc for making twemoji (our logo uses their "Man: Dark Skin Tone" emoji)
 - 2b2t.org for bringing together the players of the Brownmen
-- SoiledCold for creating the idea
+- SoiledCold for creating the idea and bring together the developers
-- Mahan for helping in the programming
+- Mahan for helping in the programming and compiling
 - EMMC for advertising and moderating browncoin and browncoin's discord server